-Interview with HUB the Creator of OKKO and Giveaway by BGR!
+Interview with HUB the Creator of OKKO and Giveaway!

 HUB is the creator of the OKKO Universe with a story that unfolds through a comic book in Five Circles (Water, Earth, Air, Fire and Void).
 We are really excited that he got to answer some of our questions and give us a more inside view of this whole project!

 What is the key inspiration behind the birth of the Okko universe?